 Once the cake has baked and cooled, I chill it for a good 3-4 hours.
 You can easily make this cake 2-3 days ahead of time.

-Before serving, a loving sprinkle of cocoa and powdered sugar would be nice.
+A loving sprinkle of cocoa and powdered sugar hides any cake imperfections.

 The salted bourbon caramel is a breeze to make.
 The most difficult part of the process is knowing when the caramel is done based upon its color.
 It should be an amber color, not too dark, not too light.

-The bourbon gives a subtle smokiness to the caramel sauce, plus it adds that ‘manly’ component for my valentine.
+The bourbon adds that ‘manly’ component for my valentine.

 The caramel will thicken as it cools